theshubh77/awesome-saas-directories/CONTRIBUTING.md

 5. **Push** to your fork.
 6. Open a **Pull Request** against this repository.

-I will review Pull Requests as quickly as possible.
+We will review Pull Requests as quickly as possible.
 Thank you for helping founders find the best places to launch!